 Loyalty: Pass an indicator that shows whether the user is a new or a returning customer.

 There is no character limit for custom variables, but remember that the length of your variables adds to the total length of the URL in the user's browser.
 This is important because total URL length is limited in some browsers.
-For example, Internet Explorer has a maximum URL length of 2,048 characters.
-If your custom variable is very long, it may make the URL too long.

 Create custom variables